stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/04-using-your-screenlets/03-using-entry-list-screenlet.markdown

 Follow these steps to conform `EntriesViewController` to the `EntryListScreenletDelegate` protocol:

-1. Import `LiferayScreens`, and in the class declaration, set `EntriesViewController` to adopt the `EntryListScreenletDelegate` protocol.
+1. Import `LiferayScreens`, and in the class declaration set `EntriesViewController` to adopt the `EntryListScreenletDelegate` protocol.
     The first few lines of the class should look like this: